If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - The honeybee larvae are usually left inside uncapped cells.
 This makes the larval stage the most critical for honeybee brood since they are susceptible to diseases at this stage.
 Healthy brood larvae will be white and shiny.

-- The presence of brood in various stage of development is a sure sign of a healthy brood.
+- The presence of brood in various stages of development is a sure sign of a healthy brood.
 This will mean the presence of eggs, larvae, and capped brood.
 This is particularly the case during the warm season.
 The situation might however change when seasons change.
 For instance, during winter you should not expect to get different brood in various stages of development.

 Identifying Diseased Brood Patterns